AkileshSaravanan/Java/README.md

 # AUTHOR = AKILESH S

-I self Learning java,
+Myself Learning java,

 The codes and information listed above are unique and it is open source to use,

-The files provided contains codes on **JAVA**,
+The files provided contain codes on **JAVA**,

 I started from scratch and advanced my skills in **JAVA** by on **VISUAL CODE STUDIO**,